1990–91 in English football: Diary of the season

 13 April 1991 – Liverpool's title challenge is kept alive with a thrilling 5–4 away win over Leeds United, but the Reds are five points behind Arsenal with five games left.
 Leeds striker Lee Chapman finds himself in the unusual position of scoring a hat-trick despite being on the losing side.

 14 April 1991 – Tottenham Hotspur end Arsenal's hopes of the double and boost their own hopes of an eighth FA Cup triumph with a 3–1 win in the first FA Cup semi-final to be played at Wembley.
 Nottingham Forest win the other semi-final, crushing West Ham United 4–0 at Villa Park.

 16 April 1991 – Graeme Souness is named as Liverpool's new manager, departing from Rangers, where he is succeeded by Walter Smith.

 20 April 1991 – Nottingham Forest record the biggest First Division win of the season by beating Chelsea 7–0 at the City Ground.
 Derby County lose to Manchester City and are relegated.
 West Ham seal promotion back to the First Division two years after relegation by beating Swindon 2–0 at Upton Park, with five games left to play in the Second Division.

 21 April 1991 – Sheffield Wednesday, chasing promotion to the First Division, achieve a 1–0 win over Manchester United in the League Cup final to end a 56-year trophy drought.

 23 April 1991 – David White scores four goals for Manchester City in a 5–2 away win over Aston Villa.
 With three games to go, the title race remains open as both Arsenal and Liverpool win and the gap remains three points wide.

 27 April 1919 – Oldham Athletic are promoted to the First Division after 68-year exile by beating Ipswich Town 2-1 a to Portman Road.

 30 April 1991 – April draws to a close with Arsenal three points ahead of Liverpool with three matches left, while Crystal Palace's title dreams have ended.
 Sunderland, Luton Town and last season's runners-up Aston Villa still fighting to avoid relegation alongside Derby County.

-1 May 1991 – England beat Turkey 1–0 in Izmir in their fourth European Championship qualifying game.
+1 May 1991 – England beat Turkey 1–0 in İzmir in their fourth European Championship qualifying game.

 4 May 1991 – Arsenal edge closer to the title by drawing 0–0 with Sunderland, while Liverpool are beaten 4–2 by Chelsea.

 6 May 1991 – Liverpool are beaten 2–1 by Nottingham Forest, handing the title to Arsenal, who beat Manchester United 3–1.
 Alan Smith scores a hat-trick.

 8 May 1991 – Aston Villa, First Division runners-up last season, confirm their survival with a 2–1 win at home to Norwich City.
 Sheffield Wednesday seal an immediate return to the First Division with a 3–1 home win over Bristol City.